Pirum-Systems/engineering-manager-interview/eligibility.md

 As part of this test, we want you to think as an engineering manager and explain how you will provide support to the team to ensure a successful delivery of the service.

-For instance, and this is not an exhaustive list, how will you address the following points:
+For instance, and _this is not an exhaustive list_, how will you address the following points:

 * overall project roadmap: clients expect a delivery within 6 months as they are currently building their own internal service that will use this API